evankennedy37/Varroa-Infestation-Prediction/README.md

 Running Options:
  - On Windows: Double-click the pipeline.bat file
+ - Non-Windows: Navigate to the project directory in a Terminal/Command-Line Interface, then run 'docker compose -f pipeline.yml build --no-cache && docker compose -f pipeline.yml up --remove-orphans'
+      - Note: Easiest way to naivgate to project directory is with 'cd {full project directory path}', copying the directory path in appropriately

+## predict.yml
+A Docker Compose file used to run the predictor, ONLY works after the pipeline.yml file has already been run at least once to produce the model the predictor is specified to use (by the /configs files)

+Running Options:
+ - On Windows: Double-click the predictor.bat file
  - Non-Windows: Navigate to the project directory in a Terminal/Command-Line Interface, then run 'docker compose -f predict.yml build --no-cache && docker compose -f predict.yml up --remove-orphans'
+      - Note: Easiest way to naivgate to project directory is with 'cd {full project directory path}', copying the directory path in appropriately

+## pipeline.bat & predict.bat
+Windows shortcuts to run the Docker Compose files the project is built on (use explained above)

 ## /utilities
 A folder with a supporting file included in it, should not be interacted with by user